conma293/CRTP/#Commands Ref.md

 It is possible for the members of the DNSAdmins group to load arbitrary DLLs with the privileges of dns.exe (SYSTEM).
 Often the DC also serves as the DNS, meaning we have a pathway to the DC and Domain Admin accounts.

+But we need the DNSAdmins be able to restart the DNS service which is not enabled by default.

 Enumerate the members of the DNSAdmins group: